Stability of Ricci de Turck flow on Singular Spaces: Introduction and statement of the main results

 \subsection{Geometry of conical manifolds}

 In this subsection we recall elements of b-calculus by Melrose \cite{Mel:TAP, Mel2}.
 We choose local coordinates $(x,z)$ on the conical neighborhood $\cC(F)$, where $x$ is the defining function of the boundary, $n= \dim F$ and $(z)=(z_1,\ldots, z_n)$ are local coordinates on $F$.
-We consider the Lie algebra of b-vector fields $\V_b$, which by definition are smooth in the interior $M$ and tangent to the boundary $F$.
+We consider the Lie algebra of b-vector fields $\V_b$, which by definition are smooth on the closure $\overline{M}$ and tangent to the boundary $\partial M = F$.
 In local coordinates $(x,z)$, b-vector fields $\V_b$ are locally generated by

 with coefficients being smooth on $\overline{M}$.
-The b-vector fields form a spanning set of section for the b-tangent bundle ${}^bTM$, i.e. $\mathcal{V}_b=C^\infty(M,{}^bTM)$.
+The b-vector fields form a spanning set of section for the b-tangent bundle ${}^bTM$, i.e. $\mathcal{V}_b=C^\infty(\overline{M},{}^bTM)$.
 The b-cotangent bundle ${}^bT^*M$ is generated locally by the following one-forms